 Handmade soap is better for the skin than commercially-manufactured soap.
 But for very sensitive skin, we’ve created Ultra-Sensitive.
 It is completely unscented, and contains shea butter and colloidal (finely powdered) oatmeal, (like Aveeno), which is often used to treat itching, eczema, and psoriasis.
 Many of our customers with itchy skin also swear by Buttermilk.
 For skin that’s just a little sensitive, many soaps will work.
 Avoid spice oils, mints, or highly exfoliating soaps if you're very sensitive.

 We recommend the Buttermilk and/or the Ultra Sensitive.

 We recommend the Gardener’s Hand Balm….wonderful for dry hands.
 You just put it on first thing in the morning and at night, and it really protects the hands and reduces the tendency to get little cracks.

 Nantucket Sea Clay is good.
 The clay reduces excess oil, and the kelp is good for acne.
 Also, we have a new acne soap in our SoapRx line.

-Our soap is made from scratch from all-vegetable oils, including coconut, certified palm, extra-virgin olive oil, castor oil and cocoa butter.
+Our soap is made from scratch from organic vegetable oils, including coconut, certified palm, extra-virgin olive oil, castor oil and cocoa butter.
 All our soaps start with this base which we enhance with botanicals, scents, spices, grains, and butters to work with different skincare types.